RamiJ22/RamiFinalPriject/Readme.md

 Outputs: Heat Map of Black voter registration per state, scatter plot of the impact of lynchings on Black voter registration and a regression analysis of the impact of lynchings on Black voter registration.

+## Other files

+The Black.csv files for each state helped me separate the Black vote from other types of voters.
+Most of the other files in this reposistory are largely examples of outputs or they're secondary files that are used to help find each state's results.
+Your main focus should be the Python files that help you choose a state to examine and the python files for each state.

+Heatmap files are test files for heatmaps, they work but you can ignore them.

 ## Limitations:

 This is a very small project compared to my friend's research.
 This project only looks at the 2020 voter registration data and for only 3 states.
 My friend's research came to much different and stronger conclusions, please refer to her research if you're interested in learning more.
 I have provided the link below.